 And fair warning: You might find these shared bikes a bit ho-hum when it comes to speed, especially compared with a bike of your own.

-And Noah De Amor, founder of the Bowdoin Bike School in Dorchester, says biking in Boston is slanted toward the privileged.
+Noah De Amor, founder of the Bowdoin Bike School in Dorchester, in 2019 said biking in Boston is slanted toward the privileged.

-"In order to feel safe [biking] in Boston ... right now, you have to be very fit and very fearless," De Amor says.
+"In order to feel safe [biking] in Boston ... right now, you have to be very fit and very fearless," De Amor said at the time.
 "I think that the way that the streets are set up just reeks of privileged culture.
 It just kind of sends a message that only certain people should be cycling on the streets."

 While these paths and trails are great for biking, riding on city streets requires a higher level of awareness.